rwn1/ColorPicker/README.md

 # 🎨 ColorPicker
 `ColorPicker.Core` is a universal, multi-platform color-processing library, with a *WPF* UI implementation provided in `ColorPicker.View.Wpf`.
 Additional UI implementations may be added in the future (a *Blazor* version is currently being planned).
-The *WPF* implementation supports both legacy *.NET Framework* applications as well as modern *.NET* (including .NET 6–8), allowing the control to be used across a wide range of *WPF* projects.
+The *WPF* implementation supports both legacy *.NET Framework* applications as well as modern *.NET* (including *.NET 6–8*), allowing the control to be used across a wide range of *WPF* projects.
 The control is designed for flexible and precise color selection, suitable for both simple and advanced use cases.
-It is composed of multiple template parts (PART_*), allowing developers to fully customize its layout and behavior through ControlTemplate.
+It is composed of multiple template parts (PART_*), allowing developers to fully customize its layout and behavior through *ControlTemplate*.

 ## 🔧 Installation
-The core library `ColorPicker.Core` and the *WPF* UI implementation `ColorPicker.View.Wpf` are available as NuGet packages:
+The core library `ColorPicker.Core` and the *WPF* UI implementation `ColorPicker.View.Wpf` (including `ColorPicker.Core`) are available as NuGet packages:

 ```powershell
 dotnet add package rwn1.ColorPicker.Core